OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Films submitted to this category should be related to any sports, athletic journeys, adventure filmmaking or environmental impact.

 MISSION & OBJECTIVE

-The Whistler Film Festival Society (WFFS) is a cultural charitable organization dedicated to advancing the art of film by providing programs that focus on the discovery, development and promotion of new talent culminating with a must attend festival for artists, the industry and audiences in Whistler.
-WFFS produces one of Canada’s leading film festivals, and plays a leadership role in offering project development programs for Canadian artists, and produces a series of year rounds events and programs that includes screening series and fundraising events.
+The Whistler Film Festival Society (WFFS) is a cultural charitable organization dedicated to advancing the art of film by providing programs that focus on the discovery, development and promotion of talent culminating with a must attend festival for artists, the industry and audiences in Whistler.
+WFFS produces one of Canada’s leading film festivals and industry Summits, plays a leadership role in offering project development programs for Canadian artists, and produces a series of year rounds events and programs that includes screening series and fundraising events.

 ABOUT THE FESTIVAL

 Based in North America's premier mountain resort just two hours north of Vancouver, British Columbia, ‘Canada's coolest film festival’ returns November 28 to December 2, 2018, and is expected to attract over 14,000 attendees including 1,000 industry insiders.
 The 18th annual Whistler Film Festival combines an esteemed international film competition with a concentrated industry summit organized to address the ever-changing landscape of filmmaking in the digital age.
 Featuring up to 90 innovative and original films from around the world and opportunities to connect with the people who made them, the five day Festival will feature film premieres and lively celebrations, honour leading artists of our time, and present unique industry initiatives that connect filmmakers and dealmakers through our slate of talent programs and industry Summit.